 What exactly does Wing Chun finishing move mean?

-: It's a term that deals with how you finish a fight.
-It doesn't necessarily represent any specific Wing Chun technique or form.
+Answer: It’s a term that deals with how you finish a fight.
+It doesn’t necessarily represent any specific Wing Chun technique or form.

 Finishing moves are usually very powerful or effective moves that allow you to finish off your opponent quickly, such as elbows, knees, L-hooks and biu jee pressure point strikes.

 Sometimes they can be very fancy and flashy moves like high kicks or spinning elbows, which go against Wing Chun fighting philosophy.

 Many times finishing moves, like all the ones above, can put you in a very vulnerable position if it doesn’t work.

 Therefore, you only use a finishing move if you have a very high chance of pulling it off with little risk to yourself.

 An experienced Wing Chun fighter will “soften” up his opponent with safer punches and kicks and then go for the kill with a finishing move like a well placed elbow or knee, or combination between the two.

 A very advanced Wing Chun fighter could use biu jee pressure point strikes straight out of the gate to finish, or quickly end, a fight before it has a chance to escalate.

 They’d have to be pretty good, though.
 To knock someone out with a biu jee pressure point strike you’d have to be super accurate